Our university geography programme accreditation scheme offers recognition of undergraduate and master's degree programmes.

 Mandatory supporting evidence, to include:

-A module overview mapping/matrix that shows compulsory and optional modules at each level
+A module overview mapping/matrix that shows compulsory and optional modules at each level (if applicable)

 External examiner reports for the past three years (or for as long as the course has been run), and the Department's responses to these